You know you can use essential oils in your diffuser to purify your air.

 These are just my top 5 essential oils for cooking — yet this is by no means an exhaustive list!
 There are SO many more essential oils for cooking:

 - black pepper

 For more information about using essential oils in food, check out this book — Aroma: The Magic of Essential Oils in Food and Fragrance.

-And remember… always choose high-quality oils, such as the oils from our recommended source, Rocky Mountain Oils.
-They're top-notch and affordable.
+And remember… always choose high-quality oils, such as the oils from our recommended sources, Rocky Mountain Oils and Aroma Foundry.
+They’re top-notch and affordable.

 Please feel free to share this infographic image on Facebook, Pinterest, or Twitter!
 Hover over the image and easy share buttons will appear!

 Do you use essential oils in cooking?
 What tips or simple recipes can you share with us?

 Disclaimer: At Traditional Cooking School, we recommend using only pure, therapeutic grade essential oils such as those from Rocky Mountain Oils and Aroma Foundry and those generally recognized as safe (GRAS) by the Food and Drug Administration.
 The information provided by this website is intended for educational and informational purposes only.
 This post or the essential oils mentioned therein are not intended to diagnose, treat, cure, or prevent any disease.
 Please consult a qualified aromatherapist when using essential oils for any purpose.
 If you are pregnant, nursing, taking medication, or have a medical condition, consult your physician before using these products.

 save time, spend less, and get healthy... simple & delicious traditionally-cooked meals using ingredients you already have... even leftovers...
 30 min or less!